Lakshmeshwara: History

-Other names include Purigere, Porigere, Purikanagar and Pulikanagar.

 Adikavi Pampa wrote his famous poetry in Lakshmeshwara.

-Many Jain saints and writers have flourished here.
+Many Jain monks and writers have flourished here.
 They include Devachakra Bhattaraka, Shankanacharya, Hemadevacharya, Padmasena, Tribhuvana Chandra Padmita and Rama Dvacharya.

 Someshwara temple complex

 The most important monument at Lakshemshwar is the Someshwara temple complex (11th century).
 The temple complex with three main entrances is surrounded by high walls look like a fort.
 It is a splendid specimen of Chalukya architecture.

 In middle of the temple complex, there is a Someshwara temple, surrounded by many small temples mainly dedicated to Shiva, along the compound wall, built with granite, some halls in the complex meant for resting devotees.

 Someshwara temple

 Someshwara temple with the traditional structures of a temple includes a garbha griha, an ardha mantapa or halfway hall, a navaranga and a mukha mantapa or entrance porch.